 Instructions

-- In a large bowl, combine flax egg and water to make your flax egg.
+- In a large bowl, combine the ground flaxseed and filtered water to make your flax egg.

-- Scoop ~1.5 TBSP balls onto parchment paper and slightly flatten with a fork.
+- Scoop the dough into ~1.5 TBSP balls onto parchment paper and slightly flatten with a fork.
 Sprinkle with a handful more chocolate chips, if desired.

-- Bake for 15-20 minutes, until lightly brown around the edges.
+- Bake the cookies for 15-20 minutes, or until they’re lightly brown around the edges.
+Allow to cool slightly before serving.

-- Store leftovers in the refrigerator for up to one week and freeze for longterm storage.
+- Store leftover cookies in the refrigerator for up to one week and freeze for longterm storage.

 - Category: Dessert, Snack